 1 + 1/4 cup of water

 1/2 + 1/3 cup of unsweetened organic oat milk

 Coarsely crush the hazelnuts on a cutting board, using a large chef’s type of knife.
 In a hot pan over medium-high heat, place the crushed hazelnuts, brown them for a few seconds without ever stopping stirring, turn off the heat when they have just started to brown taking on a honey-yellow color on the white sides (indeed, they will continue to take color with the heat of the pan, ed).
 Put in a separate container for decoration, when their color suits you.

 For the others: Cut the squash in half without peeling it.
 Empty the inside and remove the peduncle (no, that’s not a rude word, check it out on google, lol).
-Cut the whole squash into small cubes, with the skin on, and place them in a saucepan with the rest of the chestnuts, water, oat milk and spices (nutmeg, salt, pepper).
+Cut the whole squash into small cubes, with the skin on, and place them in a saucepan with the water, oat milk and spices (nutmeg, salt, pepper).
 Cook the whole, counting 15 min from the boiling point, covered, over medium-low heat.

-Mix the soup using a blender or a food processor, being careful not to burn yourself.
+Add the chestnuts (minus the ones for the decoration), and mix the soup using a blender or a food processor, being careful not to burn yourself.

 Pour a few spoons of this wonderful soup in your most beautiful soup plates or your cutest bowls.

 Crumble two chestnuts per bowl, and sprinkle with roasted hazelnut pieces.
 Serve without further delay for guaranteed success.

 This recipe is pure happiness, I don’t even know why I didn’t share it with you before, it’s now done.
 You just have to put your feet under the table dear padawan, the soup is ready, and you will enjoy it!

 XO 🌰 🎃